run-x/opta-docs/content/en/Modules reference/Service modules/gcp.md

 ```
 If present, this map must have renames for all 2 fields.

-The permission set is otherwise empty because we currently do not support giving apps IAM permissions to manipulate a redis cache.

 ## k8s-service
 The most important module for deploying apps, gcp-k8s-service deploys a kubernetes app on gcp.
 It deploys your service as a rolling update securely and with simple autoscaling right off the bat-- you